Sophie Buysse

 Constraint of Trait Loss

 Traits are maintained through a balance of genetic drift and selection.
 When traits have no impact on fitness, we generally expect them to be lost through drift or selection against the trait.
 In this project, I am investigating the roles of genetic drift and selection in short stamen loss in A. thaliana.
-Previous evidence shows that short stamens do not contribute to fitness in A. thaliana, but they have been retained.
-I am investigating why using populations along an elevation gradient in the Spanish Pyrenees.
+Previous evidence shows that short stamens do not contribute to fitness in A. thaliana, but they have nonetheless been retained.
+I am investigated why using populations along an elevation gradient in the Spanish Pyrenees.
 I also use genome wide association studies to look for loci associated with short stamen number.

 You can find my preprint here.